hanishkvc/prgs-sdr-kspecanal/README.rst

 =================

-To ensure that we sample emissions of interest more often, without wasting time on plotting them etc (any event during which we may miss out), one can sample and save fft results, into a file along with timestamp and then at a later date or time, we can playback this capture.
+To ensure that we sample emissions of interest more often, without wasting time on plotting them etc (any event during which we may miss out, in the current flow of logic), one can sample and save fft results, into a file along with timestamp and then at a later date or time, we can playback this capture.

 The program supports the following commandline arguments to support this.